 Until recently, relatively little was known of the location, quantity and quality of resources and the impact of conservation and other interest on their possible exploitation for marine aggregates in the region.
-Under a European collaborative fund - (Interreg IIIA Community Initiative Programme 2000 - 2006), the IMAGIN project was launched in 2005 as a joint research venture between the Welsh Assembly and the Irish Government, one of the main motivations being the paucity of good quality sand to supply the high and growing levels of demand in the Republic of Ireland.
+Under a European collaborative fund - (Interreg IIIA Community Initiative Programme 2000 - 2006), the IMAGIN project was launched in 2005 as a joint research venture between the Welsh Assembly and the Irish Government.
 The final report was being cleared at the time of writing and is likely to be released in early 2008.